Google スプレッドシートとTrelloの連携イメージ

 6. Prepare Google Sheets

-Prepare the Google Sheets you are using for task management that you want to add as Trello cards.
+Prepare the Google Sheets that manage tasks you want to add as Trello cards.

-The unique key is a value required when sending data from Google Sheets to Trello.
-Set it as a unique value that does not overlap with other columns or rows.
+The unique key is a value required when sending Google Sheets data to Trello.
+Set it as an arbitrary value that does not overlap with other columns or rows.

-The Card ID and Card URL will be added after creating a card in Trello.
-They can be left blank for now.
+Card ID and Card URL are data that will be added after creating a card in Trello.
+They can be left blank at this point.

 1. Search